apache/camel-k/examples/kamelets/error-handler/readme.md

 incremental-id-source   Ready
 ```
 ## Error Handler Kamelet Binding
 We can create a `KameletBinding` which is started by the _incremental-id-source_ `Kamelet` and log events to _log-sink_ `Kamelet`.
 As this will sporadically fail, we can configure an _errorHandler_ with the _error-handler_ `Kamelet` as **Dead Letter Channel**.
+We want to configure also some redelivery policies.
 We can declare it as in `kamelet-binding-error-handler.yaml` file:
 ```
 ...
   errorHandler:
-    type: dead-letter-channel
+    dead-letter-channel:
       endpoint:
         ref:
           kind: Kamelet
           apiVersion: camel.apache.org/v1alpha1
           name: error-handler
         properties:
           message: "ERROR!"
+      parameters:
+        maximumRedeliveries: 3
+        redeliveryDelay: 2000
 ```
 Execute the following command to start the `Integration`:
 ```